 Holidays were always a blessing.
 Claudette and her husband always made sure there was family Thanksgiving Dinner and Christmas Dinner for her sons and their families: 12 grandchildren and 15 great grandchildren.
 These family traditions will continue on as a cherished family tradition.

 In 1973 Claudette and her husband opened a successful Mexican restaurant named Galvan’s El Unico in North Dallas on Walnut Hill Lane, and then a second location in Irving, followed by locations near Love Field Airport and in Plano, Texas.
 The restaurant had many regular, family customers.
 One of their most notable customers was Mickey Mantle and his family.
 Mantle enjoyed dining there because he was left to dine in peace with his family.
 Mantle and his family came to know Charlie and Claudette very well as the owners of his favorite mexican restaurant.
 The restaurant was always closed on holidays, but one holiday Mickey Mantle called Charlie and asked if we would open, prepare and serve a private anniversary dinner for him and his wife, which Charlie and Claudette did.

 Claudette, her husband and their sons worked the family owned business for 25 years until they sold it and retired.
 She and her husband truly lived the American Dream.
 This career of Restaurateurs was instilled and continued with some of the sons and one grandson who have opened various past and present restaurants even today.
 In closing, when Wendy got married, who she is now reunited with, wrote a note to her and said one of the things she always admired about her Grandma was that she always presented herself as a proper LADY and she strove to live life in the same manner.

-To send flowers to Claudette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Claudette Espitia Galvan, please visit our floral store.